 Having that really good conversation means closing the lids on our laptops, leaving our headphones at home and returning to physical meeting in safe ways.

-The design proposal for supporting the really good 3-way conversation builds on principles elicited from the conversation chair, or love seat, as otherwise known, which was conceived in France during the 19th Century.
+The design proposal for supporting the really good 3-way conversation builds on principles elicited from the Conversation chair, or love seat, as otherwise known, which was conceived in France during the 19th Century.

-Components for each of the 3 segments of the temporary structure will be CNC cut, offering a kit of parts for assembly during the community engagement events programme which is scheduled for the summer of 2021 in Valley Gardens.
+Components for each of the 3 segments of the temporary structure will be CNC cut, offering a kit of parts for assembly during the community engagement events programme scheduled for the summer of 2021 in Valley Gardens.